nedbat/coveragepy/doc/faq.rst

 This will write a line for each file considered, indicating whether it is traced or not, and if not, why not.
 Be careful though: the output might be swallowed by your test runner.
-If so, a ``COVERAGE_DEBUG_FILE=/tmp/cov.out`` environemnt variable can direct the output to a file insttead to ensure you see everything.
+If so, a ``COVERAGE_DEBUG_FILE=/tmp/cov.out`` environment variable can direct the output to a file instead to ensure you see everything.